 The primary objectives of our compensation program are to attract personnel for positions of substantial responsibility, to provide incentives for such persons to perform to the best of their abilities, and to promote the success of our business.
 The subcontracted semiconductor packaging and test market is very competitive.
-To effectively compete and succeed in this market, we need to ensure that we have key senior management and technical personnel with the talent, leadership and commitment needed to operate our business, create new technologies, anticipate and effectively respond to new challenges, and to make and execute difficult decisions.
+To effectively compete and succeed in this market, we need to ensure that we have key senior management and technical personnel with the talent, leadership and commitment needed to operate our business, create new technologies, anticipate and respond effectively to new challenges, and to make and execute difficult decisions.

-These objectives guide our Chief Executive Officer as he seeks to design pay packages with an appropriate mix of fixed and variable compensation and thereby enable Amkor to recruit and motivate key executives while maintaining a reasonable cost structure relative to our competitors.
+These objectives guide our Chief Executive Officer as he seeks to design pay packages with an appropriate mix of fixed and variable compensation and thereby enable Amkor to recruit, motivate and retain key executives while maintaining a competitive cost structure.
 The Compensation Committee evaluates the compensation packages, as presented by the Chief Executive Officer, based on the foregoing objectives.
-The Compensation Committee retained an outside compensation consultant to assist the Compensation Committee in establishing competitive compensation packages for 2007.
-The compensation consultant reports to the Compensation Committee and provides it with compensation and peer group data, among other data points.
-Our 2007 compensation program contains standard elements such as base salary, performance-based bonus opportunities and equity awards.
-As part of our effort to respond as necessary and appropriate to rapid changes within our industry, we have placed increasing emphasis on variable pay for our more senior level executives.
+Our 2008 compensation program contains standard elements such as base salary, performance-based bonus opportunities and equity awards.
+As part of our effort to respond as necessary and appropriate to rapid changes within our industry, we place significant emphasis on variable pay for our more senior level executives.
 This practice ensures that our most senior level executives are held accountable to stockholders for our operational and financial performance.

 It is the philosophy of the Chief Executive Officer that annual equity grants are of limited usefulness as a key element of compensation for our executives because of the highly cyclical nature of the semiconductor industry and the volatility of our stock.
-As such, it is the Chief Executive Officer's view that management and the Compensation Committee must have the flexibility to determine the appropriate executive compensation structure, to allow for a proper mix of cash, equity and other incentives, as market conditions and the cyclicality of the industry dictate over time.
+As such, it is the Chief Executive Officer's view that management and the Compensation Committee must have the flexibility to determine the appropriate executive compensation structure that, allows for a proper mix of cash, equity and other incentives, as market conditions and the cyclicality of the industry dictate over time.
 As a result, the total cash compensation component (base salary plus bonus) represents a greater portion than the equity component in our total executive compensation structure.

 The Compensation Committee annually reviews and approves the total compensation for our executive officers and recommends to the independent members of our Board of Directors the compensation policy and forms of compensation to be received by our executive officers.
-In setting our executive officers' overall compensation, the Compensation Committee considers a variety of factors related to Amkor's performance, including (i) gross profit ("Gross Profit") as reported in our consolidated financial statements in our annual report on Form 10-K, (ii) pre-tax income before any one-time items and refinancing charges ("Pre-Tax Income"), and (iii) individual performance, as measured by the Compensation Committee based on a subjective review by the Chief Executive Officer of each executive's performance.
+In setting our executive officers' overall compensation, the Compensation Committee considers a variety of factors related to Amkor's performance, including (i) gross profit ("Gross Profit") as reported in our consolidated financial statements in our annual report on Form 10-K, (ii) pre-tax income before any one-time items and refinancing charges ("Pre-Tax Income"), and (iii) individual performance, as evaluated by the Chief Executive Officer.
 Other considerations include Amkor's business objectives, our fiduciary and corporate responsibilities, competitive practices and trends, and regulatory requirements.